dheeragupta/pdsnd_github/README.md

 Bikeshare

 ### Description
-Running and displaying statistics on bikeshare data from there cities with interactive user inputs
+Calculate and display statistics on U.S. bikeshare data from three cities with interactive user inputs where the user chooses the data and filter for a dataset to analyze.

 ### Files used
 bikeshare.py